aatishb/indiatestpositivitydata/README.md

-## India COVID-19 Test Positivity Data
+## India District-Level COVID-19 Test Positivity Data

 This repository parses & archives COVID-19 test positivity percent for Indian districts and states.
 The test positivity is the fraction of Covid tests that are positive.